How to Create a Temp Table in SQL: A Quick Guide

 Temp tables can be either local or global, depending on their intended use:

-To begin, it’s crucial to understand that temp tables are created in the tempdb database.
+It’s crucial to understand that temp tables are created in the tempdb database.
 They exist solely for the duration of a session or until the connection is terminated.
 Once the session ends, the temp table is automatically deleted.

 Here’s an outline of the process to create a temp table in SQL: